J. Michael Diaz

-J. Michael "Mike" Diaz is a judge of Division I of the Washington State Court of Appeals in Seattle and an adjunct professor of law at Seattle University School of Law, where he has taught a civil rights course and supervised Independent Studies students and externs.
+J. Michael "Mike" Diaz is an American lawyer who has served as a judge of Washington Court of Appeals since 2022.
+He served as a judge of the King County Superior Court from 2018 to 2022.

 Early life and education

 Diaz immigrated from Peru to Seattle as an infant.
 His family settled eventually in the then-working-class neighborhood of Ballard and, in middle school, moved down to the White Center/Burien area.
 His family spoke Spanish exclusively at home.
 He was the first lawyer in his large Latino family.

-In 1996, Diaz received his Bachelor of Arts (BA) degree in Philosophy, magna cum laude, from the University of Notre Dame.
+Diaz received his Bachelor of Arts in philosophy, magna cum laude, from the University of Notre Dame in 1996.
 He then was a graduate student at Princeton University, studying classical philosophy for two years.
-Diaz received his Juris Doctor degree (JD) from Cornell Law School in 2002, where he was a member of the Cornell International Law Journal.
+Diaz received his Juris Doctor from Cornell Law School in 2002, where he was a member of the Cornell International Law Journal.

-Career and awards
+Career

 From 2002 to 2006, Diaz was an associate in the Houston office of the international law firm of Fulbright & Jaworski LLP, litigating complex commercial and white-collar criminal matters.
 Diaz then returned home and joined the litigation boutique Yarmuth Wilsdon Calfo, litigating the same types of cases.

-Diaz was an Assistant United States Attorney of the United States Attorney's Office for the Western District of Washington (“DOJ”) from 2008 to 2018, where he founded the office’s Civil Rights Program in 2011.
-In that capacity, he investigated and/or prosecuted a wide variety of civil rights matters, from “classic” civil rights cases such as housing, employment and educational matters to more “modern” matters, such as disability rights, servicemembers rights, and rights violated by police misconduct.
-He was the lead line attorney on the United States v.
-City of Seattle (Seattle PD) consent decree matter from its inception in 2010 until the SPD was found in full and effective compliance in 2018.
+Diaz was an assistant United States attorney of the United States Attorney's Office for the Western District of Washington from 2008 to 2018, where he founded the office’s Civil Rights Program in 2011.

-Among the honors Diaz received while at Department of Justice was the EOUSA Director's Award for “extraordinary professional achievements and excellence” in 2014, among the highest awards given to the nationwide United States Attorney community.
-In 2012, he received the Thomas C. Wales Performance Award, the highest award given at the Seattle U.S. Attorney's Office, and the Assistant Attorney General for Civil Rights Division's Distinguished Service Award, also among the highest awards in that division.

 Diaz was on faculty regularly between 2012 and 2017 at the DOJ's National Advocacy (Training) Center, lecturing on civil rights enforcement.
 Additionally, in 2016, Diaz lectured on the Rule of Law as part of the DOJ and State Department’s Office of Oversees Prosecutorial Training and Development in East Timor.